Skip to content

 pytest tests/

 Add tests for new functionality to prevent regressions.
-Learn more about testing requirements, model validation, and our CI workflows.

 5. Commit Your Changes